Information about Graduate Student Unionization

 Princeton University recognizes and respects the role of labor unions in our workplace.
 We have good and productive relationships with the six labor unions that now represent approximately 1,000 University employees.
 However, we do not believe that graduate student unionization is in the best interest of our graduate students or the unique educational environment at the University.
 Unionization could damage the strong collegial, collaborative, and mutually beneficial relationships that have long existed at Princeton between graduate students and members of the faculty, and between graduate students and the Graduate School.
 These relationships are highly responsive to individual needs, opportunities, and circumstances, and they shape the scholarly and educational experiences at Princeton in positive ways.
 The Princeton governance structure incorporates many opportunities for consultation, engagement, and responsiveness to the needs and concerns of individual graduate students and student groups.
 These inevitably would change with the introduction of an outside legal entity with little familiarity with Princeton's academic mission and values as the exclusive representative of graduate students in matters relating to their assistantships in instruction and research.

-Below are letters on unionization that have been sent to all graduate students from Sanjeev R. Kulkarni, Dean of the Graduate School and Professor of Electrical Engineering:
+Below are materials distributed to departments and letters on unionization that have been sent to all graduate students from Sanjeev R. Kulkarni, Dean of the Graduate School and Professor of Electrical Engineering:

 Communications from Others at Princeton University

 Below are selected links to documents, materials, letters, and other statements about unionization from Princeton University community members:

 Note: As of March 2017, PGSU/AFT has a public website.
 The owners of the PGSU/AFT site have not responded to requests from the Office of the Dean of the Graduate School for permission to include a link to their site here.

 Below are selected links to materials and information about unionization from sources external to Princeton University:

 I. Significance of the National Labor Relations Board’s Recent Decision